nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 Remote testing in a network
 ===========================

-By default, the Matter accessory device has Thread disabled, and it must be paired with the Matter controller over Bluetooth LE to get configuration from it if you want to use the device within a Thread network.
+By default, the Matter accessory device has no IPv6 network configured.
-To do this, the device must be made discoverable over Bluetooth LE.
+You must pair it with the Matter controller over Bluetooth LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.

 The Bluetooth LE advertising starts automatically upon the device startup, but only for a predefined period of time (15 minutes by default).
 If the Bluetooth LE advertising times out, you can re-enable it manually using **Button (SW3)**.

-Additionally, the controller must get the onboarding information from the Matter accessory device and provision the device into the network.
+Additionally, the controller must get the `Onboarding information`_ from the Matter accessory device and provision the device into the network.
 For details, see the `Testing`_ section.

 .. _matter_weather_station_app_build_types: